reactjs/react.dev/beta/src/pages/reference/usestate.md

 <Intro>

-`useState` is a React Hook that lets a component "remember" some information (called [state](/learn/state-a-components-memory)).
-It returns two values: the current state, and the function you can use to update it.
+The `useState` Hook lets your component ["remember" information that changes over time](/learn/state-a-components-memory) (called state).
+It returns two values: the current state, and the function that lets you update it.

 ```js
 const [state, setState] = useState(initialState);